qmonnet/whirl-offload/_posts/2016-09-01-dive-into-bpf.md

   for JIT debugging.
-* `bpftool` is a generic utility written by Jakub Kicinski, and that can be used to interact with eBPF programs and maps from userspace, for example to show, dump, pin programs, or to show, create, pin, update, delete maps.
+* `bpftool` is a generic utility written by Jakub Kicinski, and that can be used to interact with eBPF programs and maps from userspace, for example to show, dump, load, pin programs, or to show, create, pin, update, delete maps.
+  It can also attach and detach programs to cgroups, and has JSON support.

 Read the comments at the top of the source files to get an overview of their usage.